 Then, find something to create little areas in – or rooms of the hotel shall we say!

-We used a wooden crate we found in our garage, but you could use anything from an empty yoghurt or butter pot, or a wooden box of some sort from around the house.
+We used a wooden crate we found in our garage which was beautifully constructed by a reputable company (read more here about the company), but you could use anything from an empty yoghurt or butter pot, or a wooden box of some sort from around the house.

 Then you lay it down, or hang it up, and wait for the bugs to find their exciting new home.